This recipe is developed in partnership with Milk. Love what's real.

 This quick and easy-to-make French toast will turn any breakfast or brunch into a special occasion.
 Serve it with whipped cream and fresh berries or go all out and make chocolate maple syrup while the bread soaks in the batter!
 Pure enjoyment with a glass of real milk!

-1 Preheat the oven to 200°F or the lowest temperature available.
+Set oven to 200°F, or the lowest temperature available.

 Pour in half the milk and whisk until the dry ingredients dissolve.
 Whisk in the remaining milk.
 Beat in the eggs.